 Expression Vector Optimization

-Instead, it is possible to produce a family of related plasmids by combining different genetic parts using recombinant DNA technologies.
-Using this plasmid library, it is possible to collect enough data that will help us understand how these different parameters interact with each other.
-These data can be captured in a mathematical model that will be used to predict the optimal combination of genetic parts.
+Instead, the best expression vector for a gene can come from mixing and matching plasmid components.
+It is possible to produce a family of related plasmids by combining different genetic parts using recombinant DNA technology.
+Using this plasmid library, it is then possible to collect enough data to show how these different parameters interact with each other.
+These data can be combined in a mathematical model that will be used to predict the optimal combination of genetic parts for each gene.

-Using the GenoFAB platform, we helped the client develop a process encompassing all the phases of the project.
+Using the GenoFAB platform, we helped the client develop a process encompassing all phases of the project.

 Design: Combinatorial library of 48 expression vectors